izruff/izruff/README.md

 I'm Rafael, a first-year Computer Science student at the National University of Singapore!

-I was a contestant representing Indonesia on the International Mathematical Olympiad (IMO) in 2022 and 2023 (see my [results](https://www.imo-official.org/participant_r.aspx?id=31895)).
+I was a contestant representing Indonesia on the International Mathematical Olympiad (IMO) in 2022 and 2023.

 ## 🌱 Projects

-### _Reviu_ web forum
+### Reviu: Reddit-like Web Forum

-A modern web forum, originally made for the [CVWO Winter Assignment](https://www.comp.nus.edu.sg/~vwo/).
-Uses Typescript, React, Golang, PostgreSQL, and other stuff.
+A modern web forum, uses Typescript, React, Golang, PostgreSQL, and other stuff.
 It's still in progress, and far from done!

 ## 🌠 Contributions